 Program overview

 The Bachelor of Health is a unique interdisciplinary program designed to provide students with a comprehensive understanding of health and wellness across various dimensions.
 This program emphasizes the importance of healthcare systems and offers in-depth training in specialized areas such as healthcare management, biomedical sciences, and health policy, along with the social determinants of health.
 Students will engage with pressing health issues and develop the necessary skills to address them effectively.
-This program not only prepares students for diverse careers in the health sector but also serves as a solid foundation for further professional or graduate studies.
+The program not only prepares students for diverse careers in the health sector but also serves as a solid foundation for further professional or graduate studies.

 Program structure

-• Current health issues and health policy analysis.
+• Current health issues and health policy

-• Management of healthcare services.
+• Management of healthcare services

-• Research methods and data analysis.
+• Research methods and data analysis

 Featured Experiences

-• Access to unique learning opportunities through partnerships with Dalhousie Medicine NB, Horizon Health Network, and New Brunswick Community College.
+• Access to unique learning opportunities through partnerships with Dalhousie Medicine NB, Horizon Health Network, and New Brunswick Community College

 Career Options